matfournier/presentations/purescript-intro.md

   })();
 ```

+If you are writing something that will be used via regular JS, there is
+additional syntax you can use to make it more performant for export (but
+internally more annoying for use).

 ---

-# The almighty "data" keyword
+# The almighty "data" keyword - record syntax

 ```haskell
 data Point = Point